camptocamp/docker-pghoard/9.6/README.md

 ### PGHOARD_ACTIVE_BACKUP_MODE

 Can be either `pg_receivexlog` or `archive_command`.
 If set to `pg_receivexlog`, pghoard will start up a pg_receivexlog process to be run against the database server.
+If set to `archive_command`, then who knows what will happen.
 You can also set this to the experimental `walreceiver` mode whereby pghoard will start communicating directly with PostgreSQL through the replication protocol.

 ### PGHOARD_BASEBACKUP_COUNT